 Why This Matters

 Women are simply being told what to do during birth, many times.
 When a woman arrives at the hospital, she is often told “We’re starting an IV now.”
 If her labor isn’t progressing fast enough according to the hospital’s time line, she may be told, “We’re starting Pitocin.”
 These statements are made, there is no question asked — “Our usual procedure is to start an IV line.
 Are you okay with that?”
 And there is no additional information on the risks and benefits provided.
-Women are simply told “This is what we do.”

 Women often feel bullied and pressured into accepting treatments that are not medically necessary.
 Interventions in labor are often a cascade effect.
 A woman has an IV started and continuous fetal monitoring “because that’s what we do,” so she is confined to a bed for the most part.
 She struggles to cope with the pain when she has to remain still and on her back, so she opts for an epidural.
 This slows her labor, so the staff announces “We’re starting Pitocin.”
 Her labor still doesn’t progress, and she ends up with a medically unnecessary c-section.
 There are several different ways this situation can happen besides this example, but the trend is the same: the hospital staff begins their “normal procedures” and women, feeling that they have no choice but to submit, do so and end up with a very different birth than they had anticipated — and not due to any medical necessity.